-Inheriting his empire at a time when Northern Song was at its weakest, Song Hui Zong’s ineffectually rule concluded with a full-scale Jurchen invasion.
-In AD 1127, his capital was overrun with Song Hui Zong captured together with his son.
-The deposed emperor would spend the next eight years in humiliating captivity under his invaders, before dying in AD 1135 thousands of miles away from remnant Song territory.
+Inheriting his empire at a time when Northern Song was at its weakest, Song Hui Zong’s ineffectual rule concluded with a full-scale Jurchen invasion.
+In AD 1127, his capital was overrun and Song Hui Zong and his son were both captured.
+The enslaved emperor then spent the next seven years in humiliating captivity under his invaders.
+He died in AD 1135, thousands of miles away from remnant Song territory.

-Legend also goes that Song Hui Zong was lascivious, often leaving his palace incognito to visit courtesans, the most famous of these being the beauty Li Shishi.
-Given history is often an imprecise science, one that’s unkind to the downtrodden, it might be wise to treat some of the more unforgiving accusations with skepticism.
+Legend also goes that Song Hui Zong was lascivious, frequently leaving his palace incognito to visit courtesans, the most famous of these being the beauty Li Shishi.
+With history often an imprecise science, though, one that’s unkind to the downtrodden, it might be wise to treat some of the more colorful accusations with skepticism.

 10. Ming Shen Zong (明神宗)